 Mai Der: I end the collection here because the story of yellow rain still goes on.
 The reader is not given this smoking gun answer about yellow rain.
 We have waited this long already.
 There are people still waiting everywhere around the world.
 For that poem to come at the end of a very long book is another moment for me to offer another commentary about the ongoing struggles of refugees, and particularly Hmong refugees.
 The waiting which continues to happen before anything about yellow rain will be known, which is perhaps never.
 And the idea of never is part of the idea of waiting.
 This poem tries to show that this is not where the story of yellow rain ends.

 Mai Der Vang is the author of Yellow Rain (Graywolf Press, 2021), and Afterland (Graywolf Press, 2017), winner of the 2016 Walt Whitman Award of the Academy of American Poets, longlisted for the 2017 National Book Award in Poetry, and a finalist for the 2018 Kate Tufts Discovery Award.
 Born and raised in Fresno, California, she earned degrees from the University of California, Berkeley and Columbia University.
 She teaches in the MFA Program in Creative Writing at Fresno State.

-Sydney To is the deputy editor of diaCRITICS.
-He is currently a PhD student in the Department of English at UC Berkeley, with research interests in Asian American literature, critical refugee studies, and crime fiction.
+Sydney Van To is the deputy editor of diaCRITICS.
+He is currently a PhD student in the Department of English at UC Berkeley, with research interests in Asian American literature, critical refugee studies, and genre.